 Research across our ten hospitals and community services is governed by Research and Innovation (R&I), which reports directly into the Manchester University NHS Foundation Trust (MFT) executive team.
 This means patients can be confident they receive the same excellent standards of care and treatment from across our services when participating in a study.
 All individuals will be considered for inclusion in studies regardless of age, disability, gender and gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation except where the study inclusion and exclusion criteria EXPLICITLY state otherwise.

 Clinical research and trials

-- Visit the UK Clinical Trials Gateway website to find details of clinical trials taking place across the UK
+- Visit the NIHR Be Part of Research website to find details of clinical trials taking place across the UK.

 - Visit the People in Research website and search the national database of involvement opportunities.